-Why It Is Better for a Witness with Limited English Proficiency to Testify through a Court Interpreter
+Why It Is Better for a Witness with Limited English to Testify through an Interpreter

 In the experience of All Language Alliance, Inc., many lawyers with clients who speak English as a second language will encourage their clients to avail themselves of the services of a competent legal interpreter when testifying at a deposition or during trial.
 There are many reasons for this, one being that the client will undoubtedly feel more at ease when testifying in his or her native language and, in turn, will make a better and more credible witness.

 Defense Lawyers Accuse Plaintiffs of Pretending to Need Korean Court Interpreter During Personal Injury Jury Trial

 In one recent case, the defendant’s counsel in a personal injury suit utilized the plaintiffs’ use of a Korean translator to call plaintiffs’ credibility into question during a jury trial.
 In Choi v.
 McDonald’s Corporation, Superior Court of New Jersey Appellate Division (decided June 14, 2016), the plaintiff suffered back, shoulder, and knee injuries when the chair she was sitting on at a McDonald’s restaurant broke, causing her to fall down.
 The plaintiff and her husband subsequently sued McDonald’s for negligence and sought damages for medical bills, pain and suffering, and loss of consortium.